TradingView Pine Script Tutorial: Complete Honest v6 Guide (2026)

 plotshape(bearCross, title="Bearish Cross", location=location.abovebar, color=color.red, style=shape.triangledown, size=size.small)

-Adding Alerts to Your Pine Script Indicator
+Adding Alerts to Your Indicator

 Visual signals on a chart are useful.
 Alerts that notify you when a condition occurs — without you watching the screen — are more useful.
-Pine Script lets you attach alert conditions to any boolean expression in your indicator.
+Add these two lines to the crossover script above:

 alertcondition(bullCross, title="Bullish Crossover", message="Fast SMA crossed above Slow SMA")